-After you log into your MyMercy account, point to the Appointments option in the navigation bar and click on Past Appointments in the drop-down menu.
+After you log into your MyMercy account, point to the Appointments option in the navigation bar and click on Appointment Details in the drop-down menu.
 MyMercy will display a list of previous appointments by date.
 By clicking on each date, you will see a general summary of that appointment, including the reason for the visit, your vital signs at the time of the visit and any follow-up instructions.

 In the case of an emergency, do not use MyMercy to contact your care team.
 Please contact your care team directly by telephone or call 911.

 You can send messages to your care team about non-urgent issues, such as information about your medications, test results or follow-up questions from a recent visit.